 Those filters lead to the creation of superstitions, and there are many that surround the end of life.
 Let’s look at how some of these ideas and beliefs are applied to when we experience a funeral or memorial service.

 5 Superstitions About Funerals & Memorial Services

-- Pregnant women should not attend memorial services.
-This has its roots in many cultures, from ancient Jewish and Christian traditions to the Iroquois Nation.
+When it comes to funeral superstitions, this one has its roots in many cultures, from ancient Jewish and Christian traditions to the Iroquois Nation.
 The belief holds that if a pregnant woman views the deceased, her baby may be lost to miscarriage or other misfortune.
 Another belief in support of this superstition is that the spirit of the departed would possess the developing fetus.

-- Pallbearers should wear gloves.
 This practice originated during the Victorian era.
 It is still observed in many countries, and it has been incorporated into the fabric of our funeral practices.
 The gloves supposedly prevent the spirit of the deceased from entering the bodies of the living through direct contact.

-- Passing a funeral procession or counting the cars in it will bring your own death sooner.
 In the case of counting cars, it is said that the number of cars will equal the number of days you have left to live.
 Passing a procession is both bad luck and hastens death, but may be averted by touching a button on clothing.

-- Burying the dead in a suit of clothes belonging to a living person will cause the suit’s owner to perish.
+When it comes to grave superstitions, it is believed that burying the dead in a suit of clothes belonging to a living person will cause the suit’s owner to perish.
 Once the clothes decay, the owner supposedly will fall ill and die.

 Most of these superstitions originated before the advent of cremation in the West.
 For a person choosing to be memorialized in a cremation urn, these are likely non-issues.